Gurupreet/ComposeCookBook/README.md

 - __Home Screen:__ Start with Layouts, Modifiers and Simple Listviews
 - __Demo UI:__ Learn how demo UI have been made by using layouts, listviews and widgets.
 - __Animations:__ Animations are very interesting in compose.
 Checkout single value animations to get started.
+- __UI Tests:__ Checkout UI tests to understand how we can test compose UI.
 - __Others:__ After the above steps feel free to deep dive into Tablayouts, carousel, Dialogs and BottomSheets

 ## Coming Soon
 - Some of the features that will be available in coming weeks
-  - UI Testing of composables
-  - Advance lists: Paginations, Shimmers, Pull Refresh etc
+  - Advance lists: Pull Refresh, Swipe lsits etc
   - Clean Architecture Sample with coroutines.
+  - Advance canvas drawing.
   Much more in pipeline stay tuned!!

 ## Official Documentations